lammps/lammps/doc/src/create_box.rst

    LAMMPS only uses restricted triclinic simulation boxes.
 This means the box defined by this command and per-atom information (e.g. coordinates, velocities) defined by the :doc:`create_atoms
-   <create_atoms>` command are converted from general to restricted
+   <create_atoms>` command are converted (rotated) from general to
-   triclinic form when the two commands are invoked.
+   restricted triclinic form when the two commands are invoked.
 The
    <Howto_triclinic>` doc page also discusses other LAMMPS commands
    which can input/output general triclinic representations of the simulation box and per-atom data.